Grimoire & Book of Shadows: A Beginner’s Guide On How to Start One

 - Ancestor Work: info on your ancestors, recent and ancient, DNA test results, ancestral rituals, healing, etc.

-- Astrology: great to have in your grimoire including your sun, rising, ascending signs and a copy of your birth natal chart
+- Astrology: great to have in your grimoire including your sun, rising, ascending signs and a copy of your birth natal chart.
+In addition, a breakdown of the planets in astrology, retrogrades, and other pertinent info

 - Cleansing Rituals: smudging, sprays, ritual baths, sound, etc.